jo/sync-tank/migrations.md

 Since we have stored all our data in one central database, it will be easy enough for us to access all existing todo items and update them to adhere to the new schema.
 Ruby on Rails's way of handling migrations provides a very straight forward example of this approach.
 In Rails we would define a migration that formalizes the schema change (prepare the database to store the new `status`, move existing `isDone` information over into the `status`, `isDone` field from the todo item table).
 We would then take the system down, run the migration (the famous `rails db:migrate`, formerly `rake db:migrate`), and hand out the updated application once the database is back up.
 If anything goes wrong during this process, there will be a rollback because the migration is wrapped into a transaction.
 During the process we will of course incur some downtime, but on the plus side we always have consistent and up to date documents and everyone will get the latest version of our application.

-- How to do transaction migration in couch?
+TBD: How to do transaction migration in couch?
 - setup new cluster (simulate transactions)
 - switch to maintenance mode
 - replicate